Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - Integration with the full Zoho ecosystem (CRM, Books, Projects)

 Pricing: $0/month.
 No paid tiers.
-Payment processing fees depend on connected gateway (Stripe, PayPal, etc.).
+Payment processing fees depend on connected gateway (Stripe, PayPal, Razorpay, etc.).

-The tradeoff: The free tier limits you to 5 clients and 1,000 invoices per year, which is generous for new freelancers but restrictive at scale.
+The tradeoff: The free tier is capped at 1,000 invoices per year and 5 clients, which is generous for new freelancers but restrictive at scale.
 Zoho's ecosystem is powerful but complex; freelancers who only need invoicing may find the interface busier than necessary.
-Customer support on the free plan is limited to email.
+Phone support is not included.

 Best for: International freelancers billing clients in multiple currencies who want a free tool with time tracking included.

-QuickBooks is the default recommendation from most accountants, and for good reason: when tax season arrives, your bookkeeper almost certainly knows QuickBooks.
-The invoicing features are solid, but the real value is the accounting infrastructure underneath.
+QuickBooks Online is the default recommendation from most U.S. accountants, and for good reason: when tax season arrives, your bookkeeper almost certainly knows QuickBooks.
+(Note: Intuit retired the standalone QuickBooks Self-Employed product in 2024 and pushed users toward QuickBooks Online Solopreneur or Simple Start.)

 Key features: